jg8481/Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019/README.md

 git clone https://github.com/jg8481/Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019.git
 cd ./Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019
 ```
-Set up an `.env` file using the provided `template.env` file.
-After setting up your `.env` file you can run the following, but it will require Docker on your machine.
+Set up `.env` and `local.env` files using the provided `template.env` and `template.local.env` files.
+After setting up your `.env` and `local.env` files you can run the following, but it will require Docker on your machine.
 ```
 ./start-specific-docker-example-workflows-for-workshop.sh Build-Images-Teardown-Old-Docker-Containers
 ```